‘Welcoming committee:’ Leaked video shows officers beating handcuffed Florida prisoner

 Land, the former inspector, said it is unclear whether Edwards is hitting Hernandez in the head or elsewhere in the upper body.

-Like other former and current prison officials who reviewed the video, Rembert questioned the need for any of the aggressive actions.
+Like other former and current prison officials who reviewed the video, Rembert, the former Texas officer, questioned the need for any of the aggressive actions.
 He said there is no evidence on the video that Hernandez is trying to resist — and that even if Hernandez is resisting, he could have been picked up and carried to his cell by the team of burly officers in tactical gear.
 The restraints on Hernandez’s hands and ankles limit his ability to resist or pick himself up and run, Rembert said.

 Rembert took particular issue with the operator of the camera, noting the operator appears to lay back, often filming the action at elbow-level with other officers.